Tylermiller94/loop-tales/README.md

 * Players can Items to their inventory
   * Expected input: "pickup BB gun"
   * Expected output: ["lighter and cigarettes", "BB gun"]
+* Players can drop items from their inventory
+  * Expected input: "drop BB gun"
+  * Expected output: ["lighter and cigarettes"]